Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 Desember 2025 18.25.05 UTC
+- WIB: Minggu, 28 Desember 2025 19.57.52 UTC
-- WITA: Minggu, 28 Desember 2025 19.25.05 UTC
+- WITA: Minggu, 28 Desember 2025 20.57.52 UTC
-- WIT: Minggu, 28 Desember 2025 20.25.05 UTC
+- WIT: Minggu, 28 Desember 2025 21.57.52 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: attitude
+Kategori: motivational